saramic/ham-radio/docs/_posts/2024-03-07-why-yagi-director-so-close.md

 led me to the source of some of these ramblings at [http://www.wa1mba.org/Perfect%20Yagi%20Charts2.pdf](http://www.wa1mba.org/Perfect%20Yagi%20Charts2.pdf)

+But probably the best quote is the end here

+> The most critical of 432 yagis were developed by K2RIW, his 19 element
+> design.
+He demanded element length precision to +/- 1/64th inch, and when
+> that care is taken that yagi comes up at 15.05 to 15.1 dBd at antenna
+> measuring contests.
+Its so consistent that its the US standard gain reference
+> for 432.
+With a pair of them at about 75 feet, **I've heard CW signals off
+> the moon at moon rise by ear without a preamp on the radio.**

 In the end I put `DL6WU` into search and found another site which looks a lot more on the money